 - Or reverse the order of your projects: that is, use the preemergent herbicide first, wait three months, then sow your grass seed.

 - Irrigate afterward: water activates preemergent herbicides.
-For the same reason, a good time to undertake this project is when steady rain is forecasted for the next day.
+For the same reason, a good time to undertake this project is when steady rain is forecast for the next day.

 - Follow label directions and apply the proper rate.
 Measure the lawn area and calibrate your spreader carefully.